-The contractor will complete all required paperwork for student transcripts/wallet cards for United States Coast Guard Certification.
-The contractor will issue official results of the class and earned certificates/wallet cards and copies, to the Education staff at each facility where the instruction is delivered after each cycle.
+The contractor will need to complete all ServSafe required paperwork for the student transcripts in accordance with National Restaurant Association Educational Foundation protocol.
+The contractor will need to issue official results of the class, the ServSafe tests and the earned certificates, and copies, to the Education staff at each facility where the instruction is delivered after each cycle, which will include interfacing with the ServSafe website.